Christmas Round-Up: Christmas Morning Breakfast Ideas!

 9. Square Pancakes: Penny Pincher Jenny makes these square pancakes…baked in the oven so you don’t have to flip them!

-1. Overnight Praline French Toast: Tracey from The Kitchen Is My Playground shared this and I can’t find anything about it that I wouldn’t love!
+1. Overnight Praline French Toast: Tracey from The Kitchen Is My Playground shared this and there isn’t anything about it I wouldn’t love!
 Mostly I would love to have some for breakfast in the morning!

 2. Strawberry Nutella French Toast: French toast is wonderful on its own, but top it with strawberries and it becomes fabulous.
 Drizzle a little Nutella on top and it becomes almost decadent!

 4. Holiday Apple Cranberry French Toast: Cranberries are another Christmas staple.
 Cherie at The Queen of Free shared this Apple Cranberry French Toast.
-I think it would be a festive addition to Christmas morning!
+This would be a festive addition to Christmas morning!

 5. French Toast Cups: These French Toast Cups from Simply Stacie look so very simple and so very sweet!